TL;DR

 If you don't know how much budget to allocate per campaign or industry, read: How much does Google Ads cost.

-Quick Google Ads audit in 30 minutes
+A quick Google Ads audit in 30 minutes

 Pro tip

-Scoring system for Google Ads audit
+A scoring system for your Google Ads audit

 | Score | Status | Description | Action |